lmfao415/web-scraping-challenge/README.md

 # web-scraping-challenge

-This project combines different scraped information about and photos of Mars into one page using flask.
+This project combines different scraped information about, and photos of Mars into one page using flask.

 The [scraper file](https://github.com/lmfao415/web-scraping-challenge/blob/main/Missions_to_Mars/scrape_mars.py) gathers all the information from different sites.